-In section \ref{sect:gal_pop_model} we describe the \textsc{Prospector-}$\beta$ galaxy population model from which we sample the physical properties of galaxies and the stellar population parameters that are used by \textsc{FSPS} to generate the galaxy SEDs.
+In Sect. \ref{sect:gal_pop_model}, we describe the \textsc{Prospector-}$\beta$ galaxy population model from which we sampled the physical properties of galaxies and the stellar population parameters that are used by \textsc{FSPS} to generate the galaxy SEDs.
 Section \ref{sect:stellar_pop_components_description} describes the stellar population components and their parameters that we vary in this study.
-The impact of each component on the rest-frame and the observed-frame galaxy colours is presented in section \ref{sec:impact_on_colours}, while in section \ref{sec:impact_on_colour_redshift} we evaluate the impact that the same components have on the SOM-based colour-redshift relation, and in particular on the SOM cell assignments.
-Section \ref{sect:impact_on_tomo_bins} describes the SED modelling impact on the tomographic redshift distribution means and scatters, while section \ref{sect:discussion} contains the discussion on the implications of the bias induced by the stellar population components.
-Section \ref{sect:conclusions} summarises the main findings of this study and provides future directions on SPS-based forward-modelling studies.
+The impact of each component on the rest-frame and the observed-frame galaxy colours is presented in Sect. \ref{sec:impact_on_colours}, while in Sect. \ref{sec:impact_on_colour_redshift} we evaluated the impact that the same components have on the SOM-based colour-redshift relation, and in particular on the SOM cell assignments.
+Section \ref{sect:impact_on_tomo_bins} describes the SED modelling impact on the tomographic redshift distribution means and scatters, while Sect. \ref{sect:discussion} contains the discussion on the implications of the bias induced by the stellar population components.
+Section \ref{sect:conclusions} summarises the main findings of this study and provides future directions on SPS-based forward modelling studies.